-Given the scalar and stylistic inconsistencies of the planning area and the surrounding neighborhood, there are no simple metrics for limiting building form within the planning area.
+Given the scalar and stylistic inconsistencies of the planning area and the surrounding neighborhood, there are no simple metrics for determining building form within the planning area.
 A one-size-fits-all approach does not work in this context.
-Rather, what is required is carefully calibrated and exceptionally executed architecture that balances the need for activation with contextual sensitivity at the city and neighborhood scales.
+Rather, what is required is carefully calibrated and exceptionally executed architecture and public realm assets that balances the need for activation with contextual sensitivity at the city and neighborhood scales.
 "Appropriateness" must be measured not simply in terms of parity with the physical context, but should also include the building's performance with respect to environmental impacts, view corridors, and ground-level experience of the public realm.
-The height, density, volume, open space and shadow impacts of buildings within the planning area should be considered in terms of how they activate the public realm, relate to the broader city, affect views and visual porosity from the Greenway and the Harbor, and impact waterfront access, both from within the planning area and in the context of downtown Boston and the Harbor.
+The height, density, massing, open space and shadow impacts of buildings within the planning area should be considered in terms of how they related to and enhance the activation of the public realm, relate to the broader city, affect views and visual porosity from the Greenway and the Harbor, and impact waterfront access, both from within the planning area and in the context of downtown Boston and the Harbor.

-Given such, this Plan includes massings that do not necessarily resemble their neighbors, but can act in a stand-alone, iconic manner that could achieve multiple goals of the Public Realm and Watersheet Activation Plan, and complement the broader urban context of the city in terms of light, shadow, quality of the public realm, and views to and from the waterfront.
+Given such, this Plan includes allowance for massings that do not necessarily resemble their neighbors, but can act in a stand-alone, iconic manner that could achieve multiple goals of the DTW MHP, and complement the broader urban context of the city in terms of light, shadow, quality of the public realm, and views to and from the waterfront.